rthothad01/portfolio/README.md

 <!-- Refer to TechNotes git's LLM/Agentic AI/5.Notebooks.7 -->
 ### Content Evaluation
 - Used RAGAS and DeepEval to evaluate context that was retrieved and the response provided.
-	1. Used ContextualPrecisionMetric ContextualRecallMetric and ContextualRelevancyMetric to evaluate the context retrieved.
+	1. Used ContextualPrecisionMetric,  ContextualRecallMetric and ContextualRelevancyMetric to evaluate the context retrieved.
 	2. Used AnswerRelevancyMetric, with both a LLM and a similarity based approach, using RAGA framework to evaluate the response.

 ## LLM Projects - Agentic AI